Installation

 nix run .#sops-create-main-key.

-7. Add Sops main key to Sops config .sops.yaml:
+3. Add Sops main key to Sops config file .sops.yaml:

 nix run .#sops-add-main-key.